Brav3amir/Hafez-slash-command/README.md

 ## 🚀 Getting Started

-After installation finishes you can use `node index.js` or `npm start` to start the bot
+After installation finishes you can use `node index.js` or `node .` to start the bot

 ## 🤝 Contributing